-CHILD MARRIAGE FREE WORLD: THANK YOU FOR TAKING PART!
+GLOBAL PLEDGING WEEK: 2-8 DECEMBER THANK YOU FOR TAKING PART!

-By taking part in the campaign, you are joining schools, children, and communities all over the world in making a commitment to end child marriage.
+By taking part in the Global Pledging Week to End Child Marriage, you will be joining schools, children, and communities all over the world in making a commitment to end child marriage.